 One important step that's often overlooked in loading time optimization is image optimization.
 What many people don't know is that as soon as you upload an image to your media library, WordPress automatically creates three additional formats: a large (post image), a medium and a small format (thumbnail).

 So when you think you've uploaded just one image, it's actually four new files, including meta information, that the server has to process.
 There are even themes that automatically generate 10 or more image sizes.

 One first optimization step is to compress your original images in e.g. Photoshop before you upload them.
 But to get the best possible results in terms of loading time, you need to compress all the images on your site, including image files generated automatically by WordPress.

 When compressing images, a distinction is made between lossy and lossless compression.
 The terms are pretty much self explanatory:

-With lossless compression, the quality difference between the image before and after compression is almost invisible.
-Generally speaking, only superfluous meta information is removed from the image file to save unnecessary kilobytes.
-With lossy compression, the image quality may suffer due to a reduction of colors and resolution.
-On the other hand, lossy compression can save significantly more file size.
+With lossless compression, the difference in quality between the image before and after compression is virtually unnoticeable.
+Often, mainly superfluous meta information of the image file is removed in order to save unnecessary kilobytes.
+With lossy compression, the image quality may suffer due to a reduction in colour and resolution.
+On the other hand, lossy compression can save considerably more file size.

 5 WordPress image optimization plugins

 By reducing the size of your original images before uploading them to your WordPress site, you're already ahead of many site operators.
 Plugins are the best way to retroactively optimize your existing media library and automate the compression of new images.
 I'd like to show you five popular plugins today to help you optimize your images.